dinde451/jarr.d1/Jarulfs_Guide.md

 the attack type for each monster.

 When a unique monster is present, it and its mob may have a different attack type than the normal one for that monster type.
-See chapter 5.4 for information about such attack type changes.
+See CHAPTER_LINK_unique-monsters for information about such attack type changes.

 <table>